 21899 Wally Rd, Glenmont, OH 44628 / treefrogcanopytours.com

 This 2 1/2 hour tour may seem long, but when you’re out there you’re having too much fun to even notice the time!
-With over 4000 feet of zip line cable your experience seven zip lines, to sky bridges, and two repels with a surprise at the end… that I’m about to ruin.
+With over 4000 feet of zip line cable your experience seven zip lines, to sky bridges, and two repels with a surprise at the end… that we’re not about to ruin.

 You start off a little slow and by the end of the course you’ll be soaring down one of their fastest ziplines with speeds that have reached up to 51 mph!
 You don’t realize quite how fast that is until you’re out there!
 The repelling is a little bit of a challenge, but the guides were so helpful and amazing, we were grateful to have them!